Om gram grim graum sah gurave namah

 Occasionally generates serious mental effort.
 Less mundane bondage and more conceptual bondage than Guru-Makara.

-If Guru is otherwise damaged, the native may become committed to the development of grand but rigid conceptual schemes which have the potential to be quite harmful since they lack compassion.
+If the teachings of Professor Guru are subject to prolonged and repeating lessons (usually via constrictive drishti) the native may become committed to the development of grand but rigid conceptual schemes which have the potential to be quite harmful since they lack compassion.

 science teaching on the topic of Time - especially about very-large-scale"esoteric" Time